Phillips Edison & Company, Inc. (NASDAQ:PECO) Updates FY 2022 Earnings Guidance

-Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $0.29-$0.35 for the period, compared to the consensus earnings per share estimate of $0.35.
 The company issued revenue guidance of -.

-A number of equities analysts have recently issued reports on the stock.
-Mizuho increased their price objective on shares of Phillips Edison & Company, Inc. from $34.00 to $35.00 and gave the company a buy rating in a research note on Tuesday, February 15th.
-Morgan Stanley lowered shares of Phillips Edison & Company, Inc. from an overweight rating to an equal weight rating and set a $37.00 target price on the stock. in a report on Wednesday, March 9th.
-Compass Point initiated coverage on shares of Phillips Edison & Company, Inc. in a report on Friday, April 22nd.
-They issued a neutral rating and a $36.50 target price on the stock.
-Zacks Investment Research lowered shares of Phillips Edison & Company, Inc. from a buy rating to a hold rating in a report on Thursday, May 19th.
-Finally, Wells Fargo & Company upped their target price on shares of Phillips Edison & Company, Inc. from $32.00 to $35.00 and gave the stock an equal weight rating in a report on Thursday, April 7th.
-Seven equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of $34.50.

 About Phillips Edison & Company, Inc. (Get Rating)